jenca-adam/awiki/pages/ceqip23/page.md

     Description: It is shown that in the general prepare and measure scenario for a qubit, all correlations can be simulated by shared randomness and two classical bits of communication.
-The protocol seems to be some modification of the protocol in [5].
+The protocol seems to be some modification of the protocol by Toner and Bacon in [5], who prove the same thing when restricted to projective measurements.
 Further, an explicit quantum protocol is presented to show that communication of a classical trit is not enough.
 Similar results are obtained for the Bell scenario.

-    This could be a nice poster, or a talk if there is a free slot.
+    This is a rather interesting submission, but there are stronger ones.
+I think a poster should be enough.